 I am driven by an unyielding dedication to continue exploring these ideas, to delve deeper into the contrast between what is seen and what is felt, and to invite viewers to join me on this journey of introspection and revelation.
 The exhibitionism of the stage may dazzle, but it is the authenticity of the inner life that truly intrigues and excites me as an artist.

-As I navigate the urban landscape and the intimate moments it unveils, I am guided by the belief that art has the power to bridge the gap between the external and the internal, offering a window into the profound depths of the human spirit.
+I am guided by the belief that art has the power to bridge the gap between the external and the internal, offering a window into the profound depths of the human spirit.